 1999 – today

 The Sunoco logo expresses the company’s energy, movement, and confidence.
 The main design element is a diagonally pointing arrow.
-It creates a sense of forward motion, emphasizing the company’s drive for oil and fuel industry leadership.
+It creates a sense of forward momentum, emphasizing the company’s drive for leadership in the oil and fuel industry.
 The arrow’s red color enhances the feeling of strength and determination.

-At the center of the composition is a bright yellow diamond, which serves as the background for the main element—the brand name.
-This geometric shape represents stability, but its bright hue gives it a fresh and energetic feel.
+At the center of the composition is a bright yellow diamond, which serves as the background for the main element, the brand name.
+This geometric shape represents stability, but its bright hue lends it a fresh, energetic feel.
 The blue outline adds definition and visual balance to the diamond, making it the foundation of the entire design.

 The name occupies a central position within the diamond, emphasizing its importance.
-The bold and clear font, with even lines, gives the text power and confidence.
+The bold, clear font, with evenly spaced lines, gives the text power and confidence.
 The sharp angle of the letter “N ” adds a dynamic touch, echoing the shape of the arrow and enhancing the overall sense of movement.

 The logo’s color palette includes red, yellow, and blue, creating a vibrant and memorable image.
 Red symbolizes energy and dynamism, yellow represents positivity and vitality, and blue is associated with reliability and professionalism.
 These colors form a harmonious blend that makes the brand stand out.